sairamkumarm/Dispatch-Load-Balancer/README.md

 ---

-Here's the completed documentation snippet and a refined breakdown that you can include in your README or API docs:

----

 ## Error Handling

 The application uses a **global exception handler** to provide clean, consistent error responses for all incoming API requests.
 This ensures a better developer experience and helps clients debug issues quickly.